Beyond Gradient Descent

 where we use the state variable to represent the th time-derivative of , defined empirically by the recursive formula

 By this choice of , if we solve Eq.
-(2) by setting , we obtain the update rules
+(2) by setting at , we obtain the equation

 Surrogate Approximation